APA Corporation [APA] stock Upgrade by Scotiabank analyst, price target now $36

-APA Corporation [NASDAQ: APA] plunged by -$0.6 during the normal trading session on Friday and reaching a high of $26.97 during the day while it closed the day at $25.58.
+APA Corporation [NASDAQ: APA] surged by $0.64 during the normal trading session on Friday and reaching a high of $26.81 during the day while it closed the day at $26.67.
 The company report on November 30, 2021 that APA Corporation Announces Egyptian Parliament’s Approval of Modernized Production Sharing Contract.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.